acenet-arc/cloud_from_a_to_z/_extras/references.md

 elasticity
 : The ability to quickly change the amount of resources being used based on demand.

+ephemeral disk
+: a [virtual disk](#virtual-disk) residing on the physical [node](#node) or [hypervisor](#hypervisor) which runs the [virtual machine](#virtual-machine).
+Ephemeral disks, as the name might suggest do not outlive their virtual machine, meaning that when their virtual machine is terminated or deleted the drive is also deleted.

 flavor
 : defines the virtual hardware specifications of a [virtual machine](#virtual-machine)